As a new mum, you’ve probably found yourself wondering: Will the toddler stage be easier than the baby stage?

 One day, your life is one way, and the next, you’re holding a tiny, crying baby who is completely dependent on you.
 It can feel like someone locked you in a room with an elephant and tossed away the key.

-For me, the first few weeks and months of motherhood were the hardest time in my life.
+Personally, the first few weeks and months of motherhood were the hardest time of my life.

-Now, as I write this, my boys are two years old, and I would do anything for them.
+Now, as I write this, my boys are two years old and my feelings have changed dramatically.

-It’s not because life has suddenly become easy, but because my perception of it has changed.
+It’s not because they don’t challenge me anymore but because my perception has changed.

-My love for them has grown and settled, we’ve bonded, created memories, laughed together, and they’ve taught me so much about what truly matters in life.
+My love for them has grown and settled; we’ve bonded, created more memories, laughed together, and they are teaching me so much about myself and life every single day.

-And, thank goodness, they now sleep through the night!
+(And, thank goodness!!, they now sleep through the night lol.)

 Motherhood isn’t about losing yourself in your new circumstances.